Menu

 Try it Yourself »

 If we expand the example above by just one line, we can also make the background color change based on the mouse pointer position in the x-direction.
-The only thing we need to add is v-bind to change the backgound-color in the style attribute:
+The only thing we need to add is v-bind to change the background-color in the style attribute:

 Example